avnikonenko/hpc-scripts/README.md

 0002      R      run2		pbs-2    176    38.59    3589.72  93.13  52.91%  50.02 GiB 256.00 GiB 19.54%
 ```

+After the table, a summary reports the job count, mean CPU efficiency,
+mean average CPU usage, mean memory efficiency, and the peak memory used
+across all listed jobs.

 ### `psutil-monitor`

 Real-time CPU and memory monitor for the system or a process tree.